Visit Investors & Advisors Site | Support |

 Our Journey with Exxon: From Disinvestment to Engagement

-The American Century Global Value team has followed Exxon since the team's inception in the early 1990s.
-In 2016, we believed Exxon made questionable investments in high-cost assets in the U.S., Russia and Canada, saddling the company with an asset portfolio that we deemed to be of lower quality than its peers.
-We were also concerned about the company's strategic vision, especially its lack of focus on and planning for the energy transition.
+The American Century Global Value team invested in Exxon in the early 1990s.
+However, by 2016, we had sold our position in the company for a few reasons.
+For one, we believed Exxon made questionable investments in high-cost assets in the U.S., Russia, and Canada, saddling the company with an asset portfolio that we deemed lower quality than its peers.
+We were also concerned about the company’s strategic vision, especially its lack of focus on and planning for the energy transition.

-Woods' "beauty competition" comment in 2020 and our evaluation of the company at the time left us doubtful that the company had adopted a meaningful energy transition plan.
+Woods’ “beauty competition” comment in 2020 led us to engage with Exxon, even though we didn’t own shares in the company.
+This engagement left us doubtful that the company had adopted a meaningful energy transition plan.

 Exxon’s Sustainability Pivot: How Investor Activism Catalyzed Change

 We doubted Exxon’s willingness to craft a sustainability plan because we had previously asked company management how it would react to an activist investor seeking to influence change.
-Exxon’s response suggested it would resist an activist investor’s maneuvering.
+Exxon’s response suggested it would resist such efforts.

 But in February 2021, an activist investor tested the company.
 Engine No. 1, a small hedge fund and an unlikely foil for a behemoth like Exxon, took a stake in the oil and gas company.
-The hedge fund went public because Exxon’s management had dragged its feet on addressing climate change.
+The hedge fund broadly publicized its efforts because Exxon’s management had been dragging its feet on addressing climate change.

-It appeared that Engine No. 1 had brokered some level of dialogue with Exxon’s board of directors, leaving us with the impression for the first time in five years that investors could influence the company to improve its strategic direction.
-We initiated a position in Exxon in 2021 and coalesced around the push to make Exxon a more sustainable company.
+It appeared that Engine No. 1 had brokered some level of dialogue with Exxon’s board of directors, leaving us with the impression, for the first time in five years, that investors could influence the company to improve its strategic direction.
+We initiated a position in Exxon in 2021 and coalesced around the push to make Exxon more sustainable.

 Exxon’s Energy Transition Acceleration: Net-Zero Goals and Strategic Investments